kennethrrosen/qubes-for-journalists/README.md

 # secureQUBES
 Steps taken to harden Qubes (4.1.0) on a Librem 14 (750G-LUKS encrypted drives, 64G RAM).
 Despite the security of the Purism laptop, I took additional steps (hardware, software) to add enhanced security.
 This is a working list as I go through the intitialization of the OS, a running tab of work done to it for future reference and backup purposes; also, for future project on journalist digital security.

+### best practices
+- too many levels of complexity leads to user error; eliminate attack surface, but make your security measures convenient and practical
+- set the Qubes, Debian and Whonix package updates to Tor onion service repositories
+- move files downloaded by Tor Browser from the ~/Downloads folder to another specially created one
+- set power button to shutdown, don't leave computer unattended in public; store in hotel safes
+- use Diceware passphrases
+- download files securely using scurl
+- files received or downloaded fromthe internet, via email, and PDFs, etc. should be opened in a DVM

 ###### physical (& BIOS/firmware) hardening
 - disabled Intel ME (Librem standard)
-- Librem Key boot access (Purism standard)
+- Librem Key boot access (Librem standard)
 - anti-evil-maid (not necessary with Librem)
-- coreboot/pureboot firmware
+- coreboot/pureboot firmware (Librem standard)
 - physical hardware disconnect for microphone, wifi, bluetooth, webcam
 - removed speakers
 - removed beeper